omise/omise-flask-example/README.md

 ```

 If the charge returns an error within our `try` clause, we flash a message and return to the checkout page.
-We are differentiating between `omise.errors.BaseError` and more generic Python exception to make it easier to troubleshoot in the future.
+We are differentiating between `omise.errors.BaseError` and the more generic Python exception to make it easier to troubleshoot in the future.

 ```python
 except omise.errors.BaseError as e: